Lavanyashankar09/PacmanGame/README.md

 AIM - develop a 3D application

 Steps:
-1. copy the code and execute it
+1. copy the code and execute it on eclipse
 2. It's a pacman Game 3D simulation